shmulik-willinger/behavioral_cloning/writeup.md

 Since each recording epoch has 3 images represent 3 cameras on the vehicle, I used all this images to increase the dataset and generalize the model.

-To help the model generalize and the accuracy on the opposite curves, I flipped the images and angles to simulate driving counter-clockwise, thinking that this would save me to collect more reliable information and will double the dataset.
+To help the model generalize better and to improve the accuracy on the opposite curves, I flipped the images and angles to simulate driving counter-clockwise, thinking that this would save me to collect more reliable information and will double the dataset.
 There are couple of ways to flip an image, I used cv2.flip() after reading that it usually faster that using ather methods like np.fliplr().  here is an image that has been flipped:

 original image      |  flipped image :---------------------:|:---------------------: